-The forecast remaining cost contingency on September 30, 2023, was \$47.7 million, a slight decline from the \$49.7 million balance on July 31, 2023.
+The forecast remaining cost contingency on September 30, 2023, was \$45.9 million, a slight decline from the \$47.7 million balance on September 30, 2023.
 The contingency drawdown associated with the BBII contract continues at a modest pace.
 The PCEP team continues to be confident that there will be a positive contingency balance at the completion of the PCEP.

-PMOC Observation: The PMOC is pleased that the cost of risk continues to decline, and that schedule risk has now been analyzed using the JPB's newly constructed IMS.
-The modest projected delay to the final acceptance date appears to be well within the currently available schedule contingency.
+➤ PMOC Observation: The PMOC is pleased that the cost of risk continues to decline, and that schedule risk has now been analyzed using the JPB's newly constructed IMS.
+The modest projected delay to the final acceptance date for BBII's work appears to be well within the currently available overall schedule contingency.